JhossePaul/pysetl/docs/user-guide/workflow.md

 ---

 ## Best Practices

 - Declare all dependencies explicitly using Deliveries.
 - Organize related factories into stages for clarity and modularity.
 - Use benchmarking and diagrams to optimize and document your workflow.
 - Leverage external inputs for flexible pipeline entry points.
 - Extend Factory, Stage, and Pipeline for custom logic as needed.

+## Next Steps

+- [Configuration Guide](configuration.md): Learn how to create and validate configs for your data sources
+- [Data Access Layer](dal.md): See how repositories and connectors fit into your workflow
+- [PySetl Context](pysetl_context.md): Understand advanced dependency injection and workflow management

 For more details, see the [API Reference](../api/workflow.md).